porsche-design-system/porsche-design-system/packages/components/src/components/action/tag/tag.examples.md

 ## With slotted link

-It is possible to add `<a>` tag into the `p-tag-status` component.
+It is possible to add `<a>` tag into the `p-tag` component.
 If you do this, the entire component becomes clickable and no other content outside the button or link is allowed.

 <Playground :markup="linkMarkup" :config="{ ...config, colorScheme: backgroundColor }">